qelectrotech/qelectrotech-doc/source/users/element/collection/delete_element.rst

 .. warning::

-    Be sure about you intention to delete, the element will be deleted from the collectiona and and from the file system.
+    Be sure about you intention to delete, the element will be deleted from the collection and and from the file system.